mithi/arm-ik/README.md

-# Robotic arm - Pick & Place project
+# Robotic arm - Pick & Place Project
 This is my turn-in code as partial fulfillment of Udacity's Robotics Nanodegree.

 # Notes